 We currently have no products for sale, generate no revenues from sales of any drugs, and may never be able to develop marketable products.
-AKB-9778 will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commence its commercialization.
+Razuprotafib will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commence its commercialization.
 We are currently evaluating development options for ARP-1536, which is our other product candidate that we are developing internally.
 None of our product candidates has advanced into a pivotal trial, and it may be years before such a trial is initiated, if ever.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidates.
 Before obtaining regulatory approval for the commercial sale of any product candidate, we must demonstrate through extensive preclinical testing and clinical trials that any drug candidate is safe and effective and any biological product candidate is safe, pure, and potent for use in each target indication.
 This process can take many years.
 Of the large number of drugs in development in the United States, only a small percentage successfully complete the FDA regulatory approval process and are commercialized.
-Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize AKB-9778.
+Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize razuprotafib.

-We are not permitted to market AKB-9778 in the United States until we receive approval of an NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
-As a condition to submitting an NDA to the FDA for AKB-9778, we must complete our ongoing clinical trial, Phase 2 and 3 trials, and any additional nonclinical studies or clinical trials required by the FDA.
-To date, we have not completed any clinical trials of AKB-9778 for open angle glaucoma or ocular hypertension.
-AKB-9778 may not be successful in clinical trials or receive regulatory approval.
-Further, AKB-9778 may not receive regulatory approval even if it is successful in clinical trials.
+We are not permitted to market razuprotafib in the United States until we receive approval of an NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
+As a condition to submitting an NDA to the FDA for razuprotafib, we must complete our ongoing Phase 2 clinical trial, conduct and complete further Phase 3 clinical trials, and any additional nonclinical studies or clinical trials required by the FDA.
+To date, we have only completed a Phase 1b clinical trial of razuprotafib in healthy volunteers and in patients with open angle glaucoma or ocular hypertension on standard of care prostaglandin therapy.
+Razuprotafib may not be successful in clinical trials or receive regulatory approval.
+Further, razuprotafib may not receive regulatory approval even if it is successful in clinical trials.
 Obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process that typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, the policies or regulations, or the type and amount of clinical data necessary to gain approval, may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 Our development activities could be harmed or delayed by a partial shutdown of the U.S. government, including the FDA.
-We have not obtained regulatory approval for any product candidate and it is possible that AKB-9778 will never obtain regulatory approval.
-The FDA may delay, limit or deny approval of AKB-9778 for many reasons, including, among others:
+We have not obtained regulatory approval for any product candidate and it is possible that razuprotafib will never obtain regulatory approval.
+The FDA may delay, limit or deny approval of razuprotafib for many reasons, including, among others: